ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 !!! tip
     To copy from the default branch (`trunk`), omit the `/<branch>` portion of the command.

-Configurations obtained in this way cannot be pushed back to the remote, so use of this command is recommended for testing and examining configurations.
+Configurations obtained in this way cannot be pushed back to the remote.
+Therefore, the use of this command is recommended for testing and examining configurations.

 #### Local and remote copy (new remote configuration) {: #rosie-copy }